 Through these activities, students learn not only to respect, motivate, and lead their fellow Barons, but they also discover their own abilities and test their own values.

-Senior Mary Catherine Matthews was crowned the 48th Homecoming Queen during half time of the varsity football game on October 18.
-The senior class nominated seven girls from the class to be on the Homecoming Court, and students in grades nine-12 voted for the queen.
-In addition to Mary Catherine, the following seniors were elected to the court: Carly Allred, Ava Claus, Elise Osteen, Emily Reynolds, Madi Sliwonik and Isabelle Weston.
+Senior Madison DesChamps was crowned the 49th Homecoming Queen during a high school assembly on Spencer Field.
+The senior class nominated seven girls from the class to be on the Homecoming Court, and students in grades 9-12 voted for the queen.
+In addition to Madison, the following seniors were elected to the court: Abbie Beatson, Gracyn Coker, Breland Jones, Georgia McCart, Kaityn Smith and Andi Grae Wingate.
+Mary Catherine Matthews ‘20, the 2019 Homecoming Queen, returned from the University of South Carolina Honors College to assist Mr. Eddie Talley, Assistant Headmaster, with the crowning of the new queen.

 A variety of activities took place to celebrate Homecoming.
-Spirit Week found students and faculty members dressing up to the following themes: athletic jerseys, cowboys v. aliens, fashion disaster, group costume, and USA.
+Spirit Week found students and faculty members dressing up to the following themes: USA, group costume, Hawaiian, movie characters, and holidays.

-Students arrived to campus the morning of the 18th to find the entire high school building decorated by the varsity cheerleading squad to the theme of “Wilson Hall of Fame.”
-With the sports theme, the inside of the building had intricately painted banners and decorations that covered the floor, walls and ceiling.
+Students arrived to campus the morning of October 23rd to find the entire high school building decorated by the varsity cheerleading squad to the theme of “Baron Beach Day.”
+With the beach theme, the inside of the building had intricately painted banners and decorations that covered the floor, walls and ceiling.
 Students of all ages enjoyed the festive atmosphere throughout the day.
+Seniors Breland Jones and Mary Ellis Luebbert are the co-captains and Mrs. Lisa Furse is the cheerleader advisor.